aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 ##### Changing Color
-Colorization is accomplished with a list of possible colors.
+Manipulating color is accomplished with a list of possible colors.
 The user can cycle through the list with the arrow keys.
 The scene dispatches the color change command to
 the currently selected node.

 `````````````````````````````````````````` {.python}